|

 in examining how adolescent social networks either inhibit or contribute to

-teenagers within their peer friendship networks and test how these positions
+peer friendship networks and test how these positions relate to subsequent

 In addition to my research of adolescent social networks, I